zlgesundheit/openEHR_FLAT_Loader/Docs/MANUAL_openEHR_FLAT_Loader.md

 #### 4. Upload Ressources

+## Pitfalls
+- Template-Names must not contain special characters like "/".
+Otherwise the filename of the .opt and the given Template-ID are not the same if downloaded from the CKM.
+- ...

 ## Funding
 - Funded by the Lower Saxony Ministry of Science and within the Lower Saxony “Vorab“ of the Volkswagen Foundation and supported by the Center for Digital Innovations (ZDIN).
 - Funds of the participating institutes